evanx/redex/README.md

 Otherwise transformative processors can be used to coerce messages into the expected format or required version.

-However, we expect multiple versions of processors will be installed e.g. to support older messages for some period.
+Alternatively, multiple versions of processors can be installed e.g. to support older messages for some period.

+However, we should facilitate a "canary release" of a Redix instance which handles an increasing number of incoming messages in parallel with the old release, in order to compare metrics and retire the old release.

 ## Concurrency